mdulin2/mangle/README.md

 with GLibC 2.32 or greater.

 For the time being, feel free to contribute to this repository to add better examples, more functionality, fix any bugs or anything else that you feel would be helpful!

+## Edits
+- My original implementation of the recover_ptrs function made a bad assumption with a parameter called *offsets*.
+Although it worked some of the time (depending on the new ptrs), it was consistent and not mathmatically sound.
+So, this was removed.